 A distinctive feature of the HydroConquest is the protective structure built around the crown.
 Two angled crown guards protrude from the right side of the case to protect the crown.
 The crown is also large and equipped with ridges for better grip.
 Most cases have a matte brushed finish, making them perfect for tool watches where you don’t want the surface to be scratched or exposed to a glossy finish.

-However, certain areas, such as the crown, the notch in the bezel, and the inner links of the bracelet, are polished to add a bit of contrast.
-The steel bracelet is equipped with a double folding buckle and an integrated diving extension.
+However, particular areas, such as the crown, the notch in the bezel, and the inner links of the bracelet, are polished to add a bit of contrast.
+The steel bracelet has a double folding buckle and an integrated diving extension.

 Longines HydroConquest Dial

-The trendy blue dial has a sunray finish with pleasant reflections.
-But before we look at the dial, let’s take a look at the obstacles in the date window.
-HydroConquest did a great job with this feature without beheading any numbers in the process.
+The trendy blue dial has a shiny finish with pleasant reflections.
+But before we look at the dial, let’s look at the obstacles in the date window.
+HydroConquest did a great job with this feature without beheading any numbers.

 Large Arabic numerals at the 12 o’clock, 6 o’clock, and 9 o’clock positions are characteristic of this watch and contribute to its individuality.
 The Arabic numeral position at 3 o’clock has been replaced with a date window, but the dial does not lose its symmetry.
-By keeping the lumed dots at 3 and 9, the dial is balanced.
+It keeps the lumped dots at 3 and 9, balancing the dial.

-You can see that a lot of thought has been put into this dial.
-Because if you look again, you can see that there are no lumed dots at the 12 or 6 o’clock positions.
-This omission means that the dial is not cluttered and cramped and maintains optimal readability.
+You can see that much thought has been put into this dial.
+If you look again, you will see no lumped dots at the 12 or 6 o’clock positions.
+This omission means the dial is not cluttered and cramped and maintains optimal readability.

 Longines HydroConquest Movement

-Inside the HydroConquest is the L888.2 caliber (also known as the ETA A31.L01), first released in 2017.
-This exclusive automatic caliber operates at a slightly lower frequency of 25,200 vph with an extended power reserve of 65 hours.
-The case back is closed and the center is embossed with the brand’s winged hourglass logo.
+Inside the HydroConquest is the L888.2 caliber (the ETA A31.L01), first released in 2017.
+This exclusive automatic caliber operates at a slightly lower frequency of 25,200 mph with an extended power reserve of 65 hours.
+The case back is closed, and the center is embossed with the brand’s winged hourglass logo.

 Is the Longines Hydroconquest worth it?

-Built to be reliable and sturdy.
+It is built to be reliable and sturdy.
 It has a sturdy case back and is water-resistant to 300m/1000ft.
-It also has a very easy-to-read dial and needle filled.
-For a budget of under $1,000, this is a very reliable watch and worth it.
+It also has a very easy-to-read dial and is needle-filled.
+This is a very reliable watch for a budget of under $1,000.

 Are Longines watches made in Switzerland?

-Yes, it is manufactured in Saint-Emier, Switzerland, and fits the legal definition of the term Swiss Made.
-This means that the caliber/mechanical movement was assembled in Switzerland, the final inspection took place in Switzerland and at least 60% of the manufacturing cost was made domestically.
+Yes, it is manufactured in Saint-Emier, Switzerland, and fits the legal definition of Swiss Made.
+This means that the caliber/mechanical movement was assembled in Switzerland, the final inspection occurred in Switzcaliber, and at least 60% of the manufacturing cost was made domestically.

 Are Longines watches waterproof?

 No watch is 100% waterproof.
-The FTC has called on watchmakers to stop using the term because it is misleading to mean that all watches are waterproof and therefore impervious to moisture.
-So we have adopted the term waterproof instead.
-The difference means that there are limits to the water-resistance a watch can experience.
+The FTC has called watchmakers to stop using the term because it is misleading to mean that all watches are waterproof and, therefore, impervious to moisture.
+So, we have adopted the term waterproof instead.
+The difference means there are limits to the water resistance a watch can experience.

 What movement does Longines use?

-They usually use ETA movements or Ebosch movements based on ETA bases or other prefabricated modular calibers.
+They usually use ETA or Ebosch movements based on ETA bases or other prefabricated modular calibers.
 ETA is owned by the Swatch Group, the same conglomerate that owns Longines.
-That’s what vertical integration is all about.
+That’s what caliber integration is all about.

 Compared to most luxury watch brands, their watches are very competitively priced.
 Perhaps one of the most affordable luxury watch brands.
 Watches are expensive for those who are used to spending a little money on watches.